X-GS: An Extensible Framework for Perceiving and Thinking via 3D Gaussian Splatting: Experiments

 \subsection{Implementation Details}

-Our 3DGS-based online SLAM pipeline for geometry and appearance builds upon MonoGS \cite{DBLP:conf/cvpr/MatsukiMKD24}, which executes online SLAM via two concurrent threads: a tracking thread for camera pose estimation and a mapping thread for optimizing the geometry and appearance of the 3D Gaussians.
-During the online codebook learning stage \cite{DBLP:journals/corr/abs-2507-07136}, the EMA VQ codebook is instantiated with $K = 256$ independent semantic codes.
-The EMA update incorporates a decay momentum of $\lambda = 0.96$ and a temperature of $\tau = 0.7$ to smoothly adapt the cluster centers to the sequential frame stream.
+For the X-GS-\textit{Perceiver}, we utilize a weight of $0.05$ for the online VGGT's \cite{DBLP:journals/corr/abs-2601-02281} estimated depth map, and we scale the learning rate of the position parameters by a factor of $0.2$.
+The occluder pruning mechanism uses a relative margin of $10\%$.
+The VQ codebook is instantiated with $L = 64$ independent semantic codewords.
+During the online codebook learning stage, the EMA update incorporates a decay momentum of $\lambda = 0.96$ and a temperature of $\tau = 0.7$ to smoothly adapt the cluster centers to the sequential frame stream.
+We maintain a sliding window of $N_{win} = 8$ keyframes, allocating $150$ optimization iterations for the geometric and photometric mapping phase, followed by $50$ iterations dedicated solely to the semantic distillation phase.
+The \textit{Perceiver} can operate efficiently on a single NVIDIA V100 GPU.

-To extract object boundaries, we employ SAM \cite{DBLP:journals/corr/abs-2304-02643}, utilizing its base backbone to obtain semantic region masks.
-To inject open-vocabulary capabilities into the 3D Gaussians, we utilize CLIP (ViT-B/16) \cite{cherti2023reproducible} to extract full-resolution semantic maps.
-For generative tasks (e.g., scene captioning), we adopt SigLIP \cite{DBLP:conf/iccv/ZhaiM0B23} as its visual encoder.
-Specifically, we extract sparse, patch-level visual embeddings from SigLIP and align them with our grid-sampled pixels using nearest-neighbor interpolation.

-At runtime, we maintain a sliding window of $N_{win} = 8$ keyframes, allocating $150$ optimization iterations for the radiance (geometry and appearance) phase, followed by $50$ iterations dedicated solely to the semantic phase.
-The entire X-GS framework operates efficiently on a single NVIDIA V100 GPU.